 About me

-I’m an Incident Analyst at Indeed Technologies Japan, a PhD student at The University of Tokyo under Takashi Ikegami, and external researcher at Cross Labs.
+I’m an Incident Analyst at Indeed Technologies Japan, where I work on incident analysis and resilience in complex software systems.
+I recently completed my PhD defense at The University of Tokyo under Takashi Ikegami, with the degree expected to be formally awarded in May 2026, and I continue as an external researcher at Cross Labs.
 I’m also an independent author, musician, artist, and developer.
 Most importantly, I’m a husband, father, and disciple of Jesus Christ.

 Collective Behavior Systems for Computational Tasks